Side Menu Begins

 2. Reduce Property Taxes by 1 Mill for all homeowners.

 The Board is committed to continuing to lower property taxes and will approve legislation requiring an Annual Property Tax Review.
-If cash balance thresholds are met, additional property tax reductions could occur in the future.
+Additional property tax reductions could occur in the future.

 Projected Impact if Passed